stomp/stomp-spec/src/stomp-specification-1.2.md

 ### MESSAGE

 `MESSAGE` frames are used to convey messages from subscriptions to the client.

 The `MESSAGE` frame MUST include a `destination` header indicating the destination the message was sent to.
+If the message has been sent using STOMP, this `destination` header SHOULD be identical to the one used in the corresponding `SEND` frame.

-It MUST also contain a `message-id` header with a unique identifier for that message.
-The `subscription` header will be set to match the `id` header of the subscription that is receiving the message.
+The `MESSAGE` frame MUST also contain a `message-id` header with a unique identifier for that message and a `subscription` header matching the identifier of the subscription that is receiving the message.

 The frame body contains the contents of the message:

     MESSAGE
     subscription:0